 Greeters are assigned an average of one Mass each month.
 They are asked to arrive 30 minutes prior to the start of Mass to welcome parishioners.
 Greeters may choose which Mass they prefer; a team of 2 or 3 greeters serves at each Mass.

 If you are a person who loves welcoming and talking to others, the hospitality ministry would be a great ministry for you to join.
-Please sign the volunteer form in the church foyer or contact the Parish office at (807) 475-7489 or firstname.lastname@example.org
+Please contact the parish office at (807) 475-7489 or firstname.lastname@example.org

 Team Leader: Gerri Jessiman

 Team Leaders: Bryan and Andrea North

 At each mass, one Eucharistic Minister prepares the credence table with the items for the consecration of bread and wine into the sacred body and blood of Christ.
 Additional Eucharistic Ministers may also assist the priest, as needed, in the distribution of either the consecrated hosts or the precious blood of Christ.

 Eucharistic Ministers serve at one or two masses each month.
 If you would like someone to contact you about becoming a Eucharistic Minister, please contact us by clicking on the button below.

 The Scriptures are the Word of God written under the inspiration of the Holy Spirit.
 God touches each of us through His Word providing us with His inspiration, insight, and wisdom.
 As a Lector, you are a messenger of God’s Word to the entire congregation!
 This is a very spiritually rewarding experience.
 Please contact us by clicking the button below if you would like to speak with someone about becoming a Lector during Mass.